-Most schools start when the bell rings, but in the LiHigh School Outdoor Leadership program, your day is more likely to begin with the song of a loon or the thunderous clap of a distant storm.
+Most schools start when the bell rings, but in our Outdoor Leadership program, your day is more likely to begin with the song of a loon or the thunderous clap of a distant storm.
 While your peers are shuffling to their seats and taking out their notebooks, you’re putting on your rock-climbing gear or sliding your canoe into the river.
 As your friends make their way toward the cafeteria, you’re sitting at the bottom of a waterfall, filtering crystal water for your team to drink.

 Welcome to your new school.
 It’s a place as big as the Adirondacks and as deep as Lake Champlain.
 It contains as many opportunities to develop leadership and collaboration skills as it does trees and bears.
 It will challenge you mentally, physically, and emotionally, but when you’re successful, you’ll have the kind of self-confidence that transfers into your academic, home, social, and eventually your professional life.